 Monitor Systems

-Monitor systems vary widely in complexity, means of transmission and power demand. with low energy models available for solar powered applications.
+Monitor systems vary widely in complexity, means of transmission and power demand, with low energy models available for solar powered applications.
 Transmission methods will greatly affect the power demand.
 Phone lines, radios and satellite links each have different power requirements.
 They may use considerable power during data transfer.
 A strict regime should be established to control the time when the link is in operation.
 The power demand of the transmission device can usually be ignored if contact is made briefly once or twice a day.
 In this case, the quiescent demand is calculated as a continuous load and can be used to calculate the daily load.
 Many monitoring systems allow interrogation from the monitoring centre, and excessive operator-instigated requests for data from a single out-station can cause the energy drain to exceed the design parameters.
 Consult with the manufacturer of the unit to determine the actual power consumption for the application selected, but it is suggested to measure the current at the site to confirm the design data.

 This therefore leads to a quiescent standing load and an increased communication mode when transmitting or receiving date based on a predicted duty cycle.